THE AP EMERGENCY

-How to Give
+How to give

 On behalf of the AP staffers and families who receive aid in times of crisis, the AP Emergency Relief Fund Directors and Officers thank you.
+CONTACT US >

-William J. Keating
+- William J. Keating

 Retired chairman and publisher, The Cincinnati Enquirer

-Retired senior vice president, The Associated Press
+Retired SVP, corporate communications, The Associated Press

-Associate general counsel, The Associated Press
+SVP, general counsel, The Associated Press